Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 \subsection{Semi-leptonic decays}

-Based on the form factors and helicity amplitudes provided in the preceding section, we calculate the branching ratios of the semi-leptonic decays $D_{(s)}\to (P, V, S, A)\ell\nu_{\ell}$ and list the results in Tables \ref{vtoeta} $\sim$ \ref{tableAA}, where the first uncertainty arises from the decay width of $D_{(s)}$ meson, and the second uncertainty stems from the shape parameters of the initial and final-state mesons.
+Based on the form factors and helicity amplitudes provided in the preceding section, we calculate the branching ratios of the semi-leptonic decays $D_{(s)}\to (P, V, S, A)\ell\nu_{\ell}$ and list the results in Tables \ref{vtoeta} $\sim$ \ref{tableAA}, where the first uncertainty arises from the decay width of $D_{(s)}$ meosn, the second error is from the CKM matrix element, and the last one comes from the shape parameters of the initial and final state mesons.
+Usually, the first two errors are smaller, the sum is no more than $5\%$.
+The main uncertainties are stem from the shape parameters $\beta$.
+Espeically for the decays $D_{(s)}\to S(A)\ell\nu_\ell$, such uncertainties are in the rang of $(10\sim 20)\%$, and can reach up to $60\%$ at most.
+The branching ratios of the decays $D_{(s)}\to P(V)\ell\nu_\ell$ are more sensitive to different parameterization forms compared with those of the decays $D_{(s)}\to S(A)\ell\nu_\ell$.
+In the calculations of the branching ratios of the semileptonic decays $D_{(s)}\to P(V)\ell\nu_\ell$, we will adopt the three parameterization schemes above for comparison.
+The difference for those of the decays $D_{(s)}\to P(V)\ell\nu_\ell$ among these parametrizations can reach about $20\%$, even larger for individual decays.